 Another example would be if a high school has sufficient room to accommodate 1050 pupils across its five year groups from year 7 to year 11, there would be room in each year group for 210 pupils and therefore a PAN of 210 would be published.
-The PANs for each school are included in the supplements to this booklet entitled Primary School Information and Secondary School, UTC and Studio School Information.
+The PANs for each school are included in the relevant booklets entitled Primary School Applying for school Places and Secondary School Applying for school places.